alexandergerber/courses-tsa/chapter4.md

 `@instructions`
 - Use `seas_mod` to predict the seasonal component of the test data and assign the point forecast to `pred_seas`.
-- Plot the test data together with your trend and seasonality forecast
+- Plot the test data together with your trend and seasonality forecast.

 `@hint`
 - Remember that the random component is that part of our seasonal model that can't be explained by seasonality or trend.